 The barriers and colored pointers used in Generational ZGC are more complex than those in non-generational ZGC.
 Generational ZGC also runs two garbage collectors concurrently; these collectors are fairly independent but they do interact in a few intricate ways, adding to the complexity of the implementation.

-Given the extra complexity, we intend to minimize future maintenance costs by fully replacing the original, non-generational version of ZGC with Generational ZGC.
+Given the extra complexity, in the long term we intend to minimize maintenance costs by fully replacing the original, non-generational version of ZGC with Generational ZGC.

 Generational ZGC will perform differently than non-generational ZGC